 - Case file information

-We may also collect and process special categories of personal information that may include:
+In some circumstances we also collect and process special categories and conviction data.
+This type of personal information includes:

 - Racial or ethnic origin